NightfuryTheIV/MyFirstChatbot/README.md

 Analyzes speeches for important words and themes.

-Now the program doesn't have any output, there are just the functions to use.
+Right now the program doesn't have any output, there are just the functions to use.

 Later you will be able to run the Python script to analyze speeches.